ParisNeo/Gpt4All-webui/README.md

 5. Open the Linux distribution and follow the prompts to create a new user account.

 We apologize for any inconvenience this may cause.
-W
+We are working on a more widespread version.

 ## Installation